githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/1-introduction.md

 In this module you will:

 - Review how to install the GitHub Actions Importer CLI Extension and ensure it's up-to-date
-- Learn about the GitHub Actions Importer commands: audit, forecast, dry-run, and migrate as well as learn what is not automatically migrated
+- Understand the GitHub Actions Importer commands: audit, forecast, dry-run, and migrate as well as learn what is not automatically migrated
 - Run through a mock migration lab exercise for a supported CI platform

 ## Prerequisites: